grahambarrgraham/concept-tagger/README.md

 # concept-tagger

-# Prerequistites
+## Prerequistites

 - JDK 1.8
 - SBT

-# Usage
+## Usage

 ```
 sbt test
 ```

-# Notes
+## Algorithm

-The performance of the concept tagging algorithm is a function of number of words in the sentence (m) and the number of concepts that could be attributed (n).
+The performance of the concept tagging algorithm is a function of the number of words in the sentence (m) and the number of concepts that could be attributed (n).

 Given that we expect n to be very large (millions) and m to be small (units/tens) we benefit from indexing the concept list in order to move the algorithm from O(m*n) towards O(m) on average.